simeononsecurity/simeononsecurity.ch/content/articles/the-future-of-cybersecurity-in-a-post-pandemic-world/index.en.md

 Cybersecurity threats are becoming more advanced and frequent, making it essential to take the necessary steps to prepare for the future.
 Here are some tips to help you prepare for the future of cybersecurity:

 1. **Keep your software up to date**: Attackers often take advantage of outdated software to exploit vulnerabilities.
 Software updates often include security patches that can fix vulnerabilities.
-Make sure to install updates as soon as they are available.
+Make sure to install updates as soon as they're available.

 2. [**Use strong passwords**](https://simeononsecurity.com/articles/the-importance-of-password-security-and-best-practices/): Passwords are often the first line of defense against cyberattacks.
 Use strong, unique passwords for each of your accounts, and consider using a password manager to keep track of them.
 A password manager can help you generate and store [strong passwords](https://simeononsecurity.com/articles/how-to-create-strong-passwords/) for all of your accounts.